TobiasPSP/doneland_sources/DC-DC-Converter/buck/readme.md

 Until the magnetic field is fully created and stabilizes, the *coil* acts just like a *resistor* in a *voltage divider* and reduces the voltage.

 Unlike a *resistor* though, the *coil* did not just dissipate the energy through heat, but it "invested" the energy into a magnetic field.
 Which brings us to the second half of operation: the *off* phase.

+### Phase 2: Running From Borrowed Energy Only

 In this phase, the relevant part of the schematics looks like this:

 <img src="images/buck_off.png" width="100%" height="100%" />